elcicd/el-CICD-docs/tutorial.md

 **Figure**
 _Non-prod Jenkins Credentials_

-[**NOTE**: In the real world, the project would belong to an actual group, whether in OKD directly or as part of your organization's authentication mechanism, and you would log in as an authenticated OKD user and **not** admin.  el-CICD makes every member of the project's RBAC group an OKD namespace admin for the Non-prod Automation Server of the group.]
+[**Note:** In the real world, the project would belong to an actual group, whether in OKD directly or as part of your organization's authentication mechanism, and you would log in as an authenticated OKD user and **not** admin.  el-CICD makes every member of the project's RBAC group an OKD namespace admin for the Non-prod Automation Server of the group.]

-Click on the Jenkins logo in the upper right, and click through the folder link in the center of the window, `devops-el-cicd-non-prod-master`, until you see all the pipelines the onboarding process created for the `test-cicd` project:
+Click on the Jenkins logo in the upper right, and click through the folder link in the center of the window, `devops-el-cicd-non-prod-master`, until you see all the pipelines the Non-prod onboarding process created for the `test-cicd` project:

 ![Figure: Non-prod Jenkins Pipelines](images/tutorial/non-prod-devops-test-cicd-project-pipelines.png)